transloadit/uppy/website/src/_posts/2019-03-27-30daystoliftoff-day2.md

 Part of the big release that's going to happen in 1.0 is bug fixes.

 [Arthur](https://github.com/arturi) opened the floor by merging a pull request.
-To be specific, this [pull request](https://github.com/transloadit/uppy/pull/1375) which aims to use template and demo key for `transloadit-textarea` examples.
+To be specific, this [pull request](https://github.com/transloadit/uppy/pull/1375) which aims to use <dfn>Templates</dfn> and demo key for `transloadit-textarea` examples.
 Still, on [Arthur](https://github.com/arturi), he proceeded with this [pull request](https://github.com/transloadit/uppy/pull/1374) which aimed at removing a hardcoded variable

 [Ife](https://github.com/ifedapoolarewaju) picked up from where [Arthur](https://github.com/arturi) stopped, reviewed and merged this [pull request](https://github.com/transloadit/uppy/pull/1366) which updated the callback URIs to reflect their correct location in companion thanks to [HughbertD](https://github.com/HughbertD).